Localized states in active fluids

+LSs persist in two spatial dimensions (2D).
+Consider a square domain, $(x, y) \in [-l/2, l/2] \times [-l/2, l/2]$, with periodic boundaries.
+In 2D, we find LPs with circular, Fig.~\ref{fig:2D_LS}a,b, or band-shaped domains, Fig.~\ref{fig:2D_LS}c,d.
+In either case, the velocity profile indicates a constant flow into the high-density region, Fig.~\ref{fig:2D_LS}a,c.
+LSs with different symmetries can coexist, in which case the steady state depends on the initial conditions.
+Both circular and band-shaped LSs can develop internal patterns, in the form of closely packed spots, Fig.~\ref{fig:2D_LS}b,d.
+The velocity profile indicates a constant convective outflow from inner spots, SM Fig. 6, similar to the 1D case.

-To conclude, motivated by the actin cortex of animal cells, we have studied a generic description of an active fluid coupled to a module regulating turnover of the active fluid and found a spectrum of LSs.
-We could identify slanted snaking to be at the origin of stationary LSs, some of which could bifurcate into oscillating and chaotic LSs.
-Due to the underlying mechanism, the LSs are structurally stable~\cite{devaney1976, champneys1998} such that they are independent of the details of our description.
+To conclude, motivated by the actin cortex of animal cells, we studied a generic description of an active fluid coupled to an assembly regulating module and found a spectrum of LSs.
+In 1D, we could identify slanted snaking to be at the origin of stationary LPs.
+Some LSs bifurcate into oscillating LSs, which will be presented elsewhere.

-Although we focused our analysis on a deterministic description, we expect the LSs to exist also in the presence of noise.
-Fluctuations, however, could limit their lifetime.
-In the context of (transient) localized cortical structures, our findings offer a complementary view.
-These are typically seen to result from previous localization of signaling molecules, which could be induced by noise~\cite{hecht2010}.
-Our description, too, accounts for aspects of signaling through the dynamic equations for the nucleators, Eqs.~\eqref{eq:nucleator_mass_conservation}.
-However, the LSs discussed above require nucleator advection due to active flows.
-This puts into question the very notion of signaling.
+In reversible systems, homoclinic orbits to hyperbolic fixed points are structurally stable~\cite{devaney1976, champneys1998}, such that they are independent of the details of the underlying dynamic equations.
+In the system studied here, the fixed point H is not hyperbolic, due to the conservation of nucleators.
+Yet, our LSs do not rely on parameter fine tuning or the presence of chemical nonlinearities, which is consistent with structural stability.

+It has been argued that noise can promote transient LSs in reaction-diffusion signaling networks in absence of mechanics~\cite{hecht2010}.
+Like localized extracellular stimuli, these might serve as pre-patterns and trigger the mechanochemical route to stable LSs discussed above.
+Note that, in parameter regions where H is unstable, our system can generate LSs in absence of a localized initial condition.